I was now really married into this world.

 There was a dirty old outside toilet in the garden which was overhung by twisting vines of deep-purple grapes and pearl-white blooms.
 Thick with wasps.

 Sprawling squares of thick olive tree fields ran behind, rolling away with continual hills as far as you could see.
-And hiding in their magical great grey-green carpets, were hundreds of loud endlessly barking, seemingly convulsed, Greek dogs.
+And hiding in their magical great grey-green carpets, hundreds of loud endlessly barking, seemingly convulsed, Greek dogs.

 Demetris told us he had been born here almost 80 years ago and had lived with his family of five in this small three room house.
 He was a sprightly man, with a moustache that danced as he talked and eyes that were both laughing and cunning.